pirey/blog/content/blog/customizing-vim-lightline/index.md

 Additionally, I use some tricks for the tabline which I will explain in another post.

+## Credit

+I grab most of the configuration from [bandithijo](https://github.com/bandithijo/nvimrc/blob/master/plugin/config/config-lightline.vim), and tweak it further according to my needs.

 ## P.S.

 You can find full configuration on my [dotfiles](https://github.com/pirey/dotfiles).